 Crisis Response and Crisis Management

-Rapid response and international dexterity in complex, often unprecedented, situations.
+Rapid response and international dexterity in complex, often unprecedented, situations and crises.

 - Consular emergencies.

-Coordinated the response to the arrest and formal grand theft charges filed against an international businesswoman.
+Response to the arrest and formal charges against an international businesswoman.

-Coordinated the response to the arrest and formal charges filed against an international student.
+Responses to formal charges filed against an international student.

-Coordinated the response to the regulatory inquiry of a licensed professional who faced disciplinary sanctions, to include the possibility of losing credentials, after testing positive for illegal drug use.
+Response to the regulatory inquiry of a licensed professional who faced disciplinary sanctions, to include the possibility of losing credentials.